 Any member of the school community can raise a concern about an online safety incident.
 If you have witnessed or experienced an incident please complete the form below to help us to address the issue.
 It is important that you provide as much detail as possible.
-Once completed please hand this report to Mr Jon White, Headteacher
+Once completed please hand this report to Mrs Alex Whitty, Acting Headteacher

 Name of person reporting incident:

 Signature:

 Date you are completing this form:

 Where did the incident take place: Inside school?
 Outside school?

 Date of incident(s):

 Time of incident(s):

 Who was involved in the incident(s)?
-Full names and /or contact de tails
+Full names and/or contact details

 Children/young people

 Staff member(s)

 Parent(s)/carer(s)

 Other, please specify

-Type of incident(s) (indicate as many Accessing age inappropriate websites and social media Forwarding/spreading chain message threatening material Online bullying or harassment (cyber Racist, sexist, homophobic, religious hate material Sexting/Child abuse images Grooming Accessing, sharing or creating pornogimages and media Accessing, sharing or creating violent and media Creating an account in someone else to bring them into disrepute Other breach of acceptable use agree s, apps es or bullying) or other graphic t images permission Posting imatinvolved Posting matinvolved Posting matinvolved Online game Deliberately Hacking or Accessing Drug/bomb ages winterial the colling of the co ssing security ding viruses sharing terrorist material
+Type of incident(s) (indicate as many as apply) Accessing age inappropriate websites, apps and social media Accessing someone else's account without permission Forwarding/spreading chain messages or threatening material Posting images without permission of all involved Online bullying or harassment (cyber bullying) Posting material that will bring an individual or the school into disrepute Racist, sexist, homophobic, religious or other hate material Online gambling Sexting/Child abuse images Deliberately bypassing security Grooming Hacking or spreading viruses Accessing, sharing or creating pornographic images and media Accessing and/or sharing terrorist material Accessing, sharing or creating violent images and media Drug/bomb making material Creating an account in someone else's name to bring them into disrepute Breaching copyright regulations Other breach of acceptable use agreement, please specify

+What, when, where, how?

+Full description of the incident

 Full description of the incident